Zum Hauptinhalt springen

 Rivulet Frog

-L. hikidai is similar to L. kuhlii and the exact systematic relationships of this species complex still require further research for resolution.
-Both species are generally brown with variable hues and patterns, and the skin has a characteristic network pattern of skin ridges.
-However, kuhlii grows bigger, prefers rocky bottom streams, and has fully webbed toes — not fully webbed in hikidai: usually three phalanges free of web on fourth toe.
+L. hikidai is similar to other members of the "kuhlii" species complex in Limnonectes.
+The species are generally brown with variable hues and patterns, and the skin has a characteristic network pattern of skin ridges, often with tubercles particularly in the rear part of the body and the dorsal face of the tibia.
+However, the sympatric L. kong and L. conspicillatus grow bigger.
+The latter prefers rocky bottom streams, and has fully webbed toes (not fully webbed, usually three phalanges free of web on fourth toe; and preference for muddy habitats in hikidai)

 At the current state of our knowledge, genetic methods are the only option to identify laticeps tadpoles.
 Currently, we do not have solid enough evidence to present images of L. hikidai tadpoles.